Knee Raises

 Introduction

-Knee Raises are a fundamental exercise targeting the lower abdominal muscles, hip flexors, and to a lesser extent, the obliques.
-This versatile movement can be performed in various forms, such as hanging from a pull-up bar, lying on the floor, or using parallel bars, making it accessible for individuals at different fitness levels.
+Supported Knee Raises are a fundamental exercise for the lower abdominal muscles, hip flexors, and the obliques.
+This versatile movement can be performed in various forms, supported on a captain's chair or for more advanced trainees hanging from a pullup bar, making it accessible for individuals at different fitness levels.
 By engaging the core and stabilizing muscles, Knee Raises not only enhance abdominal strength and definition but also improve overall core stability and functional fitness.
 Incorporating Knee Raises into your workout routine can contribute to better posture, reduced risk of lower back pain, and enhanced athletic performance.

 Execution